 Mitsubishi X-80

 “The Mitsubishi X-80 Digital Recorder, which preceded the Mitsubishi ProDigi format, shared many similarities with the ProDigi format but used a unique sample rate of 50.4 kHz that rendered it incompatible with other digital audio systems, though tapes recorded on the X-80 could be played back on X-86 series machines.”

-The Mitsubishi X-80 was designed with an analog recorder aesthetic, featuring a heavy-duty, die-cast transport, oversized reel and capstan motors, and disc brakes.
-The transport electronics were mounted below the deck in a card cage, while the analog and PCM electronics were housed in a separate chassis.
+The Mitsubishi X-80 was designed with an analogue recorder aesthetic, featuring a heavy-duty, die-cast transport, oversized reel and capstan motors, and disc brakes.
+The transport electronics were mounted below the deck in a card cage, while the analogue and PCM electronics were housed in a separate chassis.
 The transport and electronics were connected by four locking multipin cables.

+Mitsubishi X-80